LifelessPumpkin/Digital-Garden/content/Self Hosting/3Pterodactyl.md

 docker compose up
 ```

 Once it's done spinning up, it will give errors because wings doesn't have the config file it wants.
 So I hit Ctrl+C to gracefully stop all the containers.
 Then in portainer I start up all containers except the wings.
 I can go to the pterodactyl panel now at port 82!

-From this point on, I completed 4.
-Changing to my Domain Name and I'm adding to this from that point.
+Now this isn't done because there aren't any game servers running or any wings running.
+Soon I will create the wings but I don't need to right now.